beekhof/rss-operator/doc/README.md

-# Almost everything in this directory is stale and in need of revision
+# Parts of this directory are stale and in need of revision

-Particularly the following directories:

-- design
-- gif
+Most of the documentation has been updated to reflect the changes associated with the replication operator.
+The exceptions are currently:

 - user/upgrades
 - user/walkthough